kaizhu256/node-utility2/README.md

     };
     local.objectAssignDefault = function (target, source) {
     /*
-     * this function will if items from <target> are
-     * null, undefined, or empty-string,
+     * this function will if items from <target> are null, undefined, or "",
      * then overwrite them with items from <source>
      */
         target = target || {};